jostylr/literate-programming/lp.md

 * We set an action listener for compile time.
 When compile time is emitted, the action compiles the block.
 * For directives, we add "directive compiled:place:path:command" events on the .when for compile time.
-That is, we want directives to be deal with before the compile phase.
+That is, we want directives to be dealt with before the compile phase.
 * For lone link headers with commands, we attach command listeners to the compile block.
 The sequence is "stitching done" followed by "compiling